 - The parent has been determined to be physically or mentally incapacitated; - 2.
-The parent is the primary caretaker for a child under three (3) years of age for whom support is being established; - Not enough information is available to make a determination of a parent's bad faith.
+Not enough information is available to make a determination of a parent's bad faith.

-Federal Regulations at 45 CFR § 302.5(c)(3) require that CSS Guidelines specify that incarceration may not be treated as voluntary unemployment in establishing or modifying a child support order.
+Federal Regulations at 45 CFR § 302.56(c)(3) require that CSS Guidelines specify that incarceration may not be treated as voluntary unemployment in establishing or modifying a child support order.
+In determining whether a parent's bad faith or deliberate suppression of income, the court shall consider the specific circumstances of the parent, including the presence of a young or physically or mentally disabled child in the home of the parent impacting the parent's ability to work.